18 places to dine with a view in Gloucestershire

 A homely village pub nestled in the picturesque Sheepscombe Valley, The Butcher's Arms offers more than just delicious dining, with the surrounding panoramic scenery providing a stunning backdrop.

-Its garden terrace is in an ideal position for appreciating the views, with a classic menu serving up the best of British cuisine, alongside cask-conditioned ales.
+Its garden terrace is in an ideal position for appreciating the views, while its classic menu serves up the best of traditional British cuisine, including local pork and apple sausages, honey roast Wiltshire ham and the 'butchers best' beef burger, alongside cask-conditioned ales.

 The Feathered Nest in Nether Westcote

-An award-winning inn located just beyond the border in the chocolate box village of Nether Westcote, The Feathered Nest is a country pub renowned for its splendid views.
+An award-winning inn situated in the chocolate box village of Nether Westcote, The Feathered Nest is a country pub renowned for its splendid views, with a modern British menu that champions local producers.

 The Trout Inn in Lechlade